meodai/fettepalette/README.md

 #### Sain Options

-The script exports `generateRandomColorRampParams` that contains sain defaults:
+The script exports `generateRandomColorRampParams`, an onject that contains sain defaults.
+Makes it easy to integrate with your favourite settings pannel (dat.gui, tweakpane ...).

 ```js
 {